-I’ve found that some people in Taoist circles have passionate ideals about cultivating one’s character.
-Seen from a symptoms point of view, passion stems from the mother of need — fear.
-The visceral fear arising from feeling little control over life drives a need to do something… such as cultivate character.
+I find some people in Taoist circles have passionate ideals about cultivating character.
+Seen from a symptoms point of view, passion arises from fear—the mother of need.
+The visceral fear arising from feeling one has little control over life drives a need to do something… like cultivate character.

 Chapter 54 has the only reference relating to cultivating: Of cultivating in oneself, its virtue only then genuine.
 Or as D.C.
 Lau puts it, Cultivate it in your person, And its virtue will be genuine.

 The actual character is xiū (修) = embellish; decorate; repair; mend; overhaul; write; compile; build; construct; prune; trim.
-Notice how embellish and trim are nearly opposite in spirit.
-Certainly, cultivate is close enough, but what does that really mean?
+Note how embellish and trim can feel nearly opposite.
+So what does cultivate really mean here?

-Taken at face value, isn’t this just a mellower version of a universal moral urge to ‘do the right thing’?
-Some wish to live a Christian life, others wish for a Buddhist life, or a Taoist life.
+Taken at face value, isn’t this just a milder version of a universal urge to ‘do the right thing’?
+Some wish to live a Christian life, others wish for a Buddhist life… or a Taoist life as in chapter 64’s, Taking this, the wise person desires non desire.
 Atheists also wish the same in their own way, which tells me this urge is universal.
-This really amounts to various facets of the free will instinct (p.416.
+This actually amounts to various facets of the free will instinct (p.416).
 Fundamentally, we feel a need to control life, and we want other people to control their lives… to be responsible according to our standards of responsibility.
-Even chapter 64 notes, Taking this, the wise person desires non desire.

 So, even desires non desire can become choosing and doing too much.
-The Taoist way is a truly gentle way as chapter 38 hints…
+The Taoist way is truly gentle as chapter 38 hints…

 Superior virtue is not virtuous, and so has virtue.

 Inferior virtue never deviates from virtue and so is without virtue.

 This reminds me of chapter one’s disclaimer.
 To paraphrase: The virtue possible to think, runs counter to the constant virtue.